raspberrypilearning/physical-computing-with-scratch/worksheet.md

 1. Now that your button is all set up and working, you can make it do something.
 You can start off by making it control a sprite.

 1. Begin with a `forever` loop with an `if` block inside it.
 This will continually check the `if` condition and perform some action if the condition is met.
-The action in the example below will make the current sprite move forward:
+The action in the example below will make the current sprite say "Hello!":

     ![Loop with condition](images/conditional_loop.png)

-1. Finally, to make this work you need to add the condition, which is that we want the move action to happen when the **button value = 0**:
+1. Finally, to make this work you need to add the condition, which is that we want the sprite to speak when the **button value = 0**:

     ![Complete Code](images/button_code.png)

-If everything is correct, your button should make the sprite move.
+If everything is correct, your button should make the sprite speak.

 ## Controlling an LED with a button push